MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-train.md

 The typical workflow for machine learning includes these phases:

-- Choosing a suitable alorithm, and setting initial options.
+- Choosing a suitable algorithm, and setting initial options.
 - Training the model on compatible data.
 - Creating predictions by using new data, based on the patterns in the model.
 - Evaluating the model to determine if the predictions are accurate, how much error there is, and if there is any overfitting.